13 15

 Wembley Stadium is the biggest UK stadium

 Wembley is the largest stadium in the UK and has a capacity of 90,000.
-It was originally built to house the British Empire Exhibition and the plan was to demolish it after.
-Instead, it was bought and transformed into a football stadium.
-The stadium was eventually demolished in 2002 and replaced by the current Wembley stadium in 2007.
+It was originally built to house the British Empire Exhibition with plans to demolish it after.
+Instead, it was bought and transformed into a football stadium, and eventually replaced by the current Wembley Stadium in 2007.
 You can take a tour of Wembley Stadium – home to the English national football team.
 Learn about the history of the game, see the England team’s dressing room, the Royal Box and more.

 Old Trafford